Intro to flexible premium deferred annuities

 - The payout option you choose

-You can opt to surrender your contract and take a lump sum payment, or you can choose from a variety of payout options for a guaranteed steady stream of income.
+You can opt to surrender your Annuity contract and take a lump sum payment, or based on the date of the contract issued, you can choose from a variety of payout options for a guaranteed steady stream of income.

-Talk to a COUNTRY Financial representative about the complete list of payout options and the pros and cons of each.
+Talk to a COUNTRY Financial representative about the options available to you based on your contract.

 Annuities offer tax-deferred growth, which means you don't pay taxes until the money is paid to you.
 When you take payouts or make a withdrawal, you pay ordinary income taxes on the portion that represents earned interest (your gain).
 You'll also be subject to a 10% federal tax penalty on earnings you withdraw before age 59 ½, unless an exception applies.